 How to Buy an Index Fund or a Mutual Fund in India?

 There are multiple ways or platforms through which you can buy Index Funds or Mutual Funds in India.
-But here in this Index Fund vs Mutual Fund showdown, we are going to discuss the 2 easiest way to buy funds in India.
+But here in this Index Fund vs Mutual Fund showdown, we are going to discuss the 2 easiest ways to buy funds in India.

 If you are using full-service brokers like Sharekhan, then most probably you will only get the option to buy the Regular Fund version of the fund of your choice.
 So we would suggest you to avoid using a full-service broker when investing in Mutual Funds.

-We suggest you use either of the 2 ways discussed below to buy Index Fund or Mutual Fund in India.
+We suggest you use either of the 2 ways discussed below to buy an Index Fund or Mutual Fund in India.

 This is the easiest of all the ways.
-We have already discussed in details How to Invest in Mutual Funds through Upstox in our Upstox Review, please give it a read if you want to know more.
+We have already discussed in detail How to Invest in Mutual Funds through Upstox in our Upstox Review, please give it a read if you want to know more.